stephen-ics/haskell/README.md

 ```haskell
     data T1 f a = T1 (f a) --T1 :: (* -> *) -> * -> *, the (* -> *) is a higher-kinded type as it takes in a type and returns a type
 ```
+- On the left side, a new type named 'T1' that takes in two type parameters 'f' and 'a' is introduced, on the right side, the constructor of the 'T1' type is defined, a single argument of type 'f a'
+- To clarify, only the left side will have '->' notation as only function type signatures use the '->' syntax, that is how to distinguish if two values wrap each other or if there are multiple arguments
 - The three special types (,), (->), [] have special type-level syntatic sugar
 ```haskell
     (,) Int Int = (Int, Int) --tuples